 Categories of competition are display, construction speed, lightness, stiffness, construction economy, and structural efficiency.
 In addition, overall performance is rated.
-A bridge that was not approved for load testing or that failed in load testing is not eligible for awards in any category.
+A bridge that was not approved for load testing is not eligible for awards in any category.

 7.1.
 Display